 - SEN administration assistant

-- Higher Level Teaching Assistants in each area of SEND – Cognition and Learning, Social, Mental and Emotional Health, Physical and Sensory and Communication and Interaction
+- Higher Level Teaching Assistants in each area of SEND – Cognition and Learning, Social, Emotional and Mental Health and Speech, Language and Communication Needs

 - Family Support Worker